inventree/inventree-docs/docs/app/privacy.md

 ## Personal Information

-The InvenTree app does not collect any personal information about the user(s) of the device onto which the app is installed.
+The InvenTree app does not collect any information which could be used to personally identify the user(s) of the device onto which the app is installed.

 ## Error Reporting